-Benzema scores twice to lead Madrid to victory in opener
+Benzema stays hot, leads Real Madrid to victory in opener

-MADRID (AP) — Karim Benzema picked up from where he left off last season, scoring twice to lead Real Madrid to a comfortable 4-1 win over Alavés in its Spanish league opener on Saturday.
+MADRID (AP) — Karim Benzema picked up from where he left off last season, playing a decisive role for Real Madrid once again.

+Benzema led Madrid in its Spanish league opener on Saturday by scoring twice in the team’s comfortable 4-1 win at Alavés.

+“Benzema is more than just a striker, he is a very complete player,” said Carlo Ancelotti, who began his second stint as Madrid coach.
+“He is a much more complete player than when I coached him a few years ago.”

-Playing again under coach Carlo Ancelotti, Madrid also got a goal from Nacho Fernández, one of the defenders stepping in to replace veteran captain Sergio Ramos, who left after 16 seasons because the club didn’t want to extend his contract.
+Madrid also got a goal from Nacho Fernández, one of the defenders stepping in to replace veteran captain Sergio Ramos, who left after 16 seasons because the club didn’t want to extend his contract.

+“This has just started, there’s still a long way to go, but it was important to begin with a victory like this,” Fernández said.

 Benzema, the team’s top player and scoring leader last season under Zinedine Zidane, put Madrid ahead with a shot from inside the area after a clever backheel touch by Eden Hazard in the 48th minute.
 The France striker added his second from close range in the 62nd, six minutes after Fernández had found the net following a cross from Luka Modric.

-Alavés pulled one back with a penalty kick converted by Joselu Mato in the 65th, and Vinícius Júnior completed the scoring with a header two minutes into stoppage time.
+Alavés pulled one back with a penalty kick converted by Joselu Mato in the 65th, and substitute Vinícius Júnior completed the scoring with a header two minutes into stoppage time.

 The result kept Madrid unbeaten in league openers since 2008.
 It went without a title last season before Zidane quit and Ancelotti was re-hired.
 The Italian coach had won four titles with Madrid in his first stint with the club from 2013-15.